U2 prepares to open new Las Vegas residency at cutting-edge venue Sphere

 Willie Williams, U2's creative director for more than 40 years, who designed the U2 360° Tour, said he has "no idea" how the audience will respond when they see the inside of Sphere.

-U2's connection to Las Vegas goes back to 1987 for their song, "I Still Haven't Found What I'm Looking For," when they shot a video on the Strip during The Joshua Tree Tour.
+U2's connection to Las Vegas goes back to 1987, when they shot a video for "I Still Haven't Found What I'm Looking For" on the Strip during The Joshua Tree Tour.

 "Literally, we didn't really have a plan.
 We just got out of the car, put the audio system in a shopping cart and just walked through Vegas, just playing along," the Edge said.